zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 ```

-I made a few more debug sessions and discovered the following values for the `bootstrap-theme` package file:
+I did a few more debugging sessions and discovered the following values for the `bootstrap-theme` package file:

 | OS      | Path                                | EffectivePath                       |
 |-------- |------------------------------------ |------------------------------------ |
 | Windows | content\Content\bootstrap-theme.css | Content\bootstrap-theme.css         |
 | Linux   | content\Content\bootstrap-theme.css | content\Content\bootstrap-theme.css |

-You can see that we have wrong effective path on Linux (`content\Content\bootstrap-theme.css` instead of `Content\bootstrap-theme.css`).
+You can see that we have the wrong effective path on Linux (`content\Content\bootstrap-theme.css` instead of `Content\bootstrap-theme.css`).
 So, how does NuGet calculate the effective paths?
 Let's look at the source code again.
 [NuGet-2.13, VersionUtility.cs](https://github.com/NuGet/NuGet2/blob/2.13/src/Core/Utility/VersionUtility.cs#L773):
 ```cs